 We are required by law to collect certain client due diligence (CDD) information about you and hold it in our records.
-In some cases we may also need to verify the legitimacy of funds to be applied to a transaction.
+In some cases, we may also need to verify the legitimacy of funds to be applied to a transaction.
 If you are unable to satisfy our CDD requirements, we are required by law to cease acting and may also (in some situations) need to report to AML authorities.
-We reserve the right to charge you for our work to date if we must disengage in this situation.
+We will charge you for our work to date if we must disengage in this situation.
 Our time in completing AML requirements is payable by you.

-If for any reason you are not satisfied with the service you receive from our firm please raise this with the lawyer you are working with.
-If you are not satisfied with their response please contact our Manager or any of our Partners.
+If for any reason you are not satisfied with the service, you receive from our firm please raise this with the lawyer you are working with.
+If you are not satisfied with their response, please contact our General Manager or any of our Partners.
 If your complaint cannot be resolved you have the right to refer the matter to the Law Society, which operates a complaints service.
 The telephone number for the Law Society complaints service is 0800 261 801.